Positive Representations of Split Real Simply-laced Quantum Groups: Explicit expression of positive representations

 and for $i\geq2$,

 where $\over[k]:=k \mbox{ (mod 2)}\in\{0,1\}$, and

-The actions of $F_i$ and $K_i$ are given as before by Proposition \ref{F} and \ref{H}, and as before we ignore the variables that do not exist (see Table 2 in the next section for the restrictions of $m$ for $u_{i}^{m}$). \end{Thm}
+Note that the dependence of $\l_i$ is hidden in the actions of $F_i$ and $K_i$, which are given as before by Definitions \ref{F} and \ref{H}, and as before we ignore the variables where the indices are out of bound (see Table 2 in the next section for the restrictions of $m$ for $u_{i}^{m}$). \end{Thm}

-\section{Positive representations for type $E_n$}
+\subsection{Positive representations for type $E_n$}

-We follow the same strategy as in type $D_n$, by choosing a ``good" expression for $w_0$ coming from adding nodes successively to the Dynkin diagram: It turns out that the best case is obtained by the following embedding:
+We follow the same strategy as in type $D_n$, by choosing a ``good" expression for $w_0$ coming from adding nodes successively to the Dynkin diagram: It turns out that the best case is obtained by the embedding

-where we label the Dynkin diagram by the following index:
+where we label the Dynkin diagram by the following index